GeoscienceAustralia/dea-knowledge-hub/README.md

 This is the codebase of the [DEA Knowledge Hub](https://knowledge.dea.ga.gov.au/) website.

-If you like the design and functionality of this website, feel free to fork this repository and replace the content with your own.
+If you like the design and functionality of this website, feel free to **fork this repository and replace the content with your own**.
 This is an open-source repository and we encourage other science agencies, organisations, and geoscience projects to use it as the basis for their own documentation website.

 This documentation site contains the following features.